Does Your Company Bully Customers?

 I find it amazing that companies want customers to show respect and to act honorably, but fail to do the same.
 Seriously, if you want to change the rules, do it with your new products, and honor the agreements in place when customers engaged with you in the first place.
 That would show much more respect.

-For a company like MickySoft, that might mean a new EULA when a customer gets new software, or upgrades to the next product.
+For a company like MickySoft, that might need a new EULA when a customer gets new software, or upgrades to the next product.
 But leave the current agreements alone. — Too hard you say?
 Maybe you should not be in business if you can’t handle the complexities of showing respect.

 Oh, I can hear the complaints about how it is not easy with the way things are now.
 HOGWASH.
 Go back to the First, and THINK about how to show respect.
 There is always a solution, it’s just a matter of finding it.
 If you really can’t figure out ways to treat your customers with respect, please quit.
 You are obviously not smart enough to have that job.